Skip to main content

 Steps:

-1. Identify the ip address of the device from your wireless network.
-You should see a device ss-bt-proxy-c124-xxxxxx, where xxxxxx is th e last 6 characters of the MAC address of the unit.
-That is used to make them unique incase you have multiple proxies on the network.
+1. Identify the IP address of the device from your wireless network.
+You should see a device named ss-bt-proxy-c008-xxxxxx (Atom Lite) or ss-bt-proxy-c124-xxxxxx (AtomS3), where xxxxxx is the last 6 characters of the MAC address of the unit.
+That is used to make them unique in case you have multiple proxies on the network.

 2. Connect to your ip address in your browser